Venue: Circuit de Catalunya, Barcelona

 Also attracting attention is Force India’s Paul di Resta.
 The 27-year-old Scot has still not been on a Grand Prix podium but fourth in Bahrain last time out was a top-notch effort.
 “We took a very sensible approach to the winter and focused on understanding the key areas that drive performance, which seems to have paid off,” says Di Resta, who is having his best start in eighth position overall on 20 points.
 “To be ahead of McLaren after four races is a credit to the team and a nice feeling.
 Of course we want to be on the podium and it was very close in Bahrain, but I’m sure it will come soon enough.”

 There’s a keen sense of anticipation about McLaren Mercedes and the start to the European season, traditionally the time for major new upgrades to the machinery.
 They languish in sixth place, already 86 points adrift of Red Bull, but star driver Jenson Button isn’t expecting Barcelona miracles.
-“As always, there’ll be elements of it [the upgrade] that work, elements that perhaps work in a different way to what we’d anticipated, and elements that don’t work, or perhaps require further work.
+“As always, there’ll be elements of it that work, elements that perhaps work in a different way to what we’d anticipated, and elements that don’t work, or perhaps require further work.
 That’s life in modern Formula 1,” says the sport’s most experienced current racer ahead of his 233rd start.
 “So I’m pragmatic about what we’ll discover next weekend.
 Of course, I’m hopeful that it’ll move us a step closer towards the destination.”

 Sauber are also among the early-season strugglers.
 Eighth and 10th for Nico Hülkenberg are all the Ferrari-powered Swiss outfit has achieved so far, while rookie Esteban Gutiérrez continues to struggle with F1 racing.
 Sauber will bring a new rear wing to try out, and at least the young Mexican will be familiar with his surroundings: “The first time I raced in Barcelona was in 2008.
 I know the track and during the winter tests I was also able to experience driving a Formula One car there.
 As the first of a series of European races, I think it is going to be an exciting event and I’m looking forward to that,” he says.